clescot/kafka-connect-http/docs/connectors_configuration.md

 ### per site parameters

+#### default configuration

 Http Client is driven by some specific parameters, and a configuration, which owns :
 - a rate limiter
 - a success response code regex
 - a retry response code regex
 - a retry policy

-There is a default configuration that you can configure, and you can define some specific configuration linked to some web sites.
+There is a _default_ configuration.

+#### custom configurations
+But you can override this configuration, for some specific HTTP requests.

-Each configuration is identified by a prefix, in the form :
+Each specific configuration is identified by a _prefix_, in the form :
 `httpclient.<configurationid>.`

-The prefix for the default configuration is `httpclient.default.` To register some custom configurations, you need to register them by their configurationid in the parameter :
+The prefix for the _default_ configuration is `httpclient.default.` (its configuration id is `default`).

+To register some custom configurations, you need to register them by their configurationid in the parameter :
 `httpclient.custom.config.ids`, with the configuration ids separated by commas.